LupuC/elixio_uninstaller/README.md

 If you find any, let me know.

+1. The uninstaller doesn't start the uninstall process on all the items that are shown (Important!)

 ## How it does its magic 🎩✨

 It's basically a nosy little program that digs through your Windows Registry (don't worry, it's allowed) to find all the apps you've got.
 Then it puts on a fancy tkinter suit to show you everything in a nice window.
 It can even check GitHub to see if it needs to update itself - pretty smart, huh?